 Heath Nettles, Senior Director of Marketing and Communications(he/him/his)

-Having spent more than a decade in nonprofit healthcare and public higher education marketing and communications, Heath joined The Partnership to connect cause, purpose, and community.
+Having spent more than a decade in nonprofit healthcare and public higher education marketing and communications, Heath joined The Recycling Partnership to connect cause, purpose, and community.
 Heath first learned about recycling from his grandfather, who recycled aluminum cans from across the community and donated the proceeds to an orphanage.
 Through this experience, he also learned the premises of reduce and reuse — values that Heath carried on since age four.
-As Director of Marketing and Communications, Heath contributes his expertise to owned, earned, shared, and other channels, supporting education and awareness efforts, telling stories of impact, and using his expertise to advise communities in best management practices in the communications space.
+As Senior Director of Marketing and Communications, Heath contributes his expertise to owned, earned, shared, and other channels, supporting education and awareness efforts, telling stories of impact, and using his expertise to advise communities in best management practices in the communications space.

 Why I Care About Recycling